 State

 A common state type IState is created.
-The type contains has two attributes called actives, to preserve the hierarchy of composite states, and previousActives referring to current and previous active sub-states in case of the presence of history states.
+The type has two attributes called actives, to preserve the hierarchy of composite states, and previousActives referring to current and previous active sub-states in case of the presence of history states.
 Each UML state is transformed into an instance of IState and a state ID (which is a child element of an enumeration).
 During

 Listing 1: IState interface and function pointers in C++